lkodinsson/MARS/Fantasy/Equipment.md

 **Weakness** Halve your total damage reduction provided by armour when attacked by the given damage type.

-## Equipment Qualities
+## Equipment Properties

 Weapons and armour can also be given various properties, making them better or worse.
 Equipment may have up to two different properties simultaneously: *quality*, and *weight*.
 When determining which cost adjustment to use for the properties you have chosen for your item, always choose the most expensive options first.
 Apply any cost reductions last.

 Only weapons and body armours can be given equipment qualities, and only melee weapons and body armour can have their weight adjusted.
-There is one exception, where gaunlets can be treated like the weapon cestus, and can be given qualities as if they were a melee weapon.
+There is one exception, where gaunlets can be treated like the weapon cestus, and can be given properties as if they were a melee weapon.

 ##### Table: Equipment Qualities
 | Quality Name | Weapons | Body Armour | Cost Adjustment |